 Note: Austin Energy will eventually conduct its own analysis.
 AE will likely compare Austin with Texas, not ERCOT.
 El Paso Electric is not in ERCOT and is in a different climate zone.
 The analysis will likely show that El Paso has lower Residential consumption than AE.
 However, I do not think this is a fair comparison.
 Comparing ERCOT customers is apples-to-apples.

-Totally Cool is an Austin Energy registered contractor & are knowledgeable about all available utility credits & tax rebates.
+Totally Cool is an Austin Energy registered contractor & is knowledgeable about all available utility credits & tax rebates.
 Our expert staff will evaluate your specific situation to help you qualify for any & all available incentives.
 Contact us today to learn more about our energy-related services!